The-Last-Cookie/secure-networking/ssl.md

 Install the root certificate on the local computer, so that server certificates signed by this CA will be marked as verified.

+Be cautious when adding or removing certificates because it can affect the security and functionality of your system.

 Similar like in the following tools, the certificate file content can also be displayed with this command:

 ```sh